Capitol rioter who posed with feet on Nancy Pelosi's desk found guilty

 He posed for cameras after breaking into Mrs Pelosi's office and boasted of swiping an envelope before leaving.

-He was armed with stun gun and could have harmed Mrs Pelosi, officials say.
+He was armed with a stun gun and could have harmed Mrs Pelosi, officials say.

 A jury in Washington DC deliberated for less than three hours before convicting Barnett of all eight charges against him.